IST356M001SP25/assignment-05-AnshVerma102/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
 I fully became comfortable with extracting and modifying data through python, and displaying daya through streamlit.
 I tried to do this assingment without looking at the solutions, which proved difficult, as I struggled with loading up and using the bucket, so I had to serach up how to do that.
 However, I learned the applicaitons of pivot tables in python, which further improved my skills in the language.
+I think I needed to pay more attantion to how I was tranfroming the data, and what needed to be kept and discarded.